textninja/textninja.github.io/posts/2022-01-01-link-gke-to-domain.md

 ### 1. Create a static global IP address

-There's not much to it other than this.
-It would be perfectly fine to use click-ops, but I like using the command line for IP address reservations and other operations with limited parameters.
+Here's a couple of commands to take note of...

 ```console
 $ gcloud compute addresses create textninja-ip --global
 $ gcloud compute addresses describe textninja-ip --global
 ```

+There's not much to it other than this.
+It would be perfectly fine to use click-ops, but I like using the command line for IP address reservations and other operations with limited parameters.

 However you go about doing it, the goal is to get a global IP address reserved.
 Mine is shown below.